ISTA421INFO521/Skin-Cancer-Progression/README.md

-# Skin Cancer Detection with Sequential Model in CNN
+# Skin Cancer Progression with Sequential Model in CNN

 This is a pilot project for the detection and classification of skin cancer progression using different ML/AI models including Convolutional Neural Network (CNN).
 For this pilot project, sequential model used can classify different types of skin cancer, including: